StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 _Documentation for QIIME2 Ver.
 2018.11 can be found [here](https://docs.qiime2.org/2018.11/index.html)._

-## Step 1: Software Requirements
+## Step 1: Getting Started
+ ### Software Requirements
   1) File transfer Software like FileZilla (Cyberduck, etc.)
   2) Text Editor like Atom, Notepad++
-  3) Terminal such as Command Prompt, Windows Powershell
+  3) Terminal such as Command Prompt or Windows Powershell (Windows), Terminal (Mac)
   4) Citrix to connect to servers else where(Cisco Anyconnect, etc.)
   5) Excel (GoogleSheets, etc.)

+  ### Command Line
+  Windows Users: Navigate to the start application in the bottom left-hand side of the screen and search for either Command Prompt or Windows Powershell.
+Click and open this application.
+  Mac Users: Navigate to the search spotlight in the upper right-hand side of the screen and search for Terminal.app.
+Click and open this application.

+(Insert screenshots here).

+This is your terminal.
+It might look a little different to what you're used to applications you're used to, but dont fret!
+Your terminal is command-line interface (CLI), meaning you type commands (and hit return/enter) to interact with your computer.

 (link to what 16S v4 ITS ITS2 is)